rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 **The physical media**: The storage medium of the LVM can be the entire hard disk, disk partition, or RAID array.
 The device must be converted, or initialized, to an LVM Physical Volume(**PV**), before further operations can be performed.

-**PV(Physical Volume)**: The basic storage logic block of LVM.
-To create a physical volume, you can use a disk partition or the disk itself.
+**PV(Physical Volume)** is the basic storage logic block of LVM.
+You can create a physical volume by using a disk partition or the disk itself.

 **VG(Volume Group)**: Similar to physical disks in a standard partition, a VG consists of one or more PV.